danthegoodman1/node-redis-streams/README.md

 The time in milliseconds to wait before calling `XPENDING` again.
 It will also ensure that a record has been pending for at least this time before performing `XCLAIM`.

+It is important to choose this number carefully, as if your batch takes longer than this to process, and you only call `XACK` at the end of the batch, then this can detect falsely abandoned records.
+See the [Best Practices](#best-practices) section for more.

 ### Consumer Group Reclaiming - 'Recovering from permanent failures'

 One of the nicest parts of Kafka is that the consumer groups manage when one consumer dies and never returns.
 As for Redis Streams, this is something we must implement ourselves using the various commands.